One of the main reasons WordPress powers 40%+ of the web is its vast ecoystem.

 - It’s difficult to work with when migrating websites

-With the recent launch of SureCart, we finally have a real alternative for selling digital products.
+With the recent launch of SureCart, we finally have a real alternative for selling both digital and physical products.

 And let me tell you… I’m excited about this one.